ozzann/my-vagrant/README.md

    Installed Jenkins plugins also have specific configuration with information about sCP servers and GitHub repositories described in **be.certipost.hudson.plugin.SCPRepositoryPublisher.xml** and **github-plugin-configuration.xml**

-The information about machines' names, IPs and provisioning scripts is stored in JSON file **nodes.json**.